Incoming exchange and international students

 Insurance

-Insurance is mandatory for all international students, whether they are exchange students from a partner university or coming to France as independent individual candidate.
-There are three types of insurance that are compulsory; third-person liability insurance, repatriation insurance and a complementary health insurance scheme or ‘Mutuelle’.
+Insurance is mandatory for all international students, whether they are exchange students from a partner university or coming to France as independent individual student.
+There are two types of insurance that are compulsory; third-person liability insurance and a repatriation insurance.
+There is also a complementary health insurance scheme called ‘Mutuelle’.
+While not mandatory, it is recommended.

 Healthcare